thenamespace/web3-plugin-ens/README.md

 # Namespace ENS Web3 Plugin

-The plugin that extends the ENS functionality, by providing the latest ENS features such as domain registration and setting text records.
+Web3 plugin that extends the ENS functionality, by providing the latest ENS features such as domain registration and setting text records.

 # Setting up the plugin